lesyk-lesyk/optroute/README.md

 # optroute
-Search optimal routes on the google maps
+App for searching optimal routes on the google maps.